linux-china/microservices-annotator-ext-plugin/README.md

 public interface UserService {
     String findNickById(Integer id);
 }
+// or
+public class UserController {
+    @RemoteAccess
+    private UserService userService;
+}
 ```

-* Microservices annotate icon will be in gutter when APIs called.
+* Microservices annotator icon will be in the gutter when APIs called.

 ```
 String nick = userService.findNickById(1);